-- What was to happen former sovietcontrolled East European states?

-- Europe Agreements on trade the start.

-- Adoption of EU law and practices.

-- Reluctance to offer membership.
+- What was to happen former sovietcontrolled East European states? - Europe Agreements on trade the start. - Adoption of EU law and practices: same applies to new members today - Reluctance to offer membership.

-- Burden on EU budget and concerns about democratic principles: democracy, free markets and media, rule of law and respect for human rights

-- Copenhagen 1993: criteria for EU membership set down. - 10 new members accepted, but only joined 2004 (a new wave of members in 2020s?)
+- Burden on EU budget and concerns about democratic principles: democracy, free markets and media, rule of law and respect for human rights (Hungary and Poland today) - Copenhagen 1993: criteria for EU membership set down. - 10 new members accepted, but only joined 2004 (a new wave of members in 2020s?)